ckormanyos/real-time-cpp/readme.md

 user LED is toggled on port1.21 and the oscilloscope captures a real-time measurement with time signal on digital I/O port1.15 (header pin P8.15 on the BBB).

-## Cross Development in the Reference Application

-The reference application uses cross-development based on `*nix`-like make tools in combination with either Bash shell script, CMake or Microsoft(R) Visual Studio(R).
-Tool chains are not available in this repo (see below for further details).

-The ATMEL(R) AVR(R) Atmega328P configuration in the reference application
-also has a project workspace for ATMEL(R) Atmel Studio(R) 7.

 ## Benchmarks